UK Orders Inquiry Into New Coal Mine - UrduPoint

 UK Orders Inquiry Into New Coal Mine

-Britain has ordered a public inquiry into its first planned deep coal mine in decades, reversing its stance after an outcry from environmental campaigners before this year's COP26 climate summit
+Britain has ordered a public inquiry into a planned deep coal mine, Prime Minister Boris Johnson confirmed Friday, with the government performing a U-turn before hosting a key climate summit

-London, (APP - UrduPoint / Pakistan Point News - 12th Mar, 2021 ) :Britain has ordered a public inquiry into its first planned deep coal mine in decades, reversing its stance after an outcry from environmental campaigners before this year's COP26 climate summit.
+London, (APP - UrduPoint / Pakistan Point News - 12th Mar, 2021 ) :Britain has ordered a public inquiry into a planned deep coal mine, Prime Minister Boris Johnson confirmed Friday, with the government performing a U-turn before hosting a key climate summit.

-Communities Secretary Robert Jenrick's department wrote Thursday to Cumbria County Council to reveal that plans for the controversial mine in northwest England would be "called in", or reviewed.
+Johnson said the coal mine plan "is something that needs to be looked at very carefully".

+The prime minister, who will host the COP26 climate summit in Glasgow in November, ran into fierce criticism from environmental campaigners over his January decision to delegate approval for the carbon-intensive facility to the local authority.

-The proposed coastal project, whose developer is Australian-owned West Cumbria Mining, would be located near the town of Whitehaven and supply European and UK steelmakers with metallurgical coal.
+The proposed coastal project, whose developer is Australian-owned West Cumbria Mining, would be located near the town of Whitehaven in northwest England and supply European and UK steelmakers with metallurgical coal.

+Communities Secretary Robert Jenrick's department wrote Thursday to Cumbria County Council to reveal that plans for the controversial mine would be "called in", or reviewed.

-"Overall the Secretary of State (Jenrick) considers that this application raises planning issues of more than local importance," the department wrote in the letter which was also published online late Thursday.
+"Overall the Secretary of State (Jenrick) considers that this application raises planning issues of more than local importance," the department wrote.

 "To consider all the relevant aspects of the proposed development, the Secretary of State has decided to hold a local inquiry."
 The letter added that the inquiry, undertaken by the department's planning inspectorate division, would begin immediately.